scionoftech/webp-converter/lib/libwebp_win64/Readme.txt

   -metadata <string> ..... comma separated list of metadata to
-                           copy from the input to the output if present Valid values: all, none, icc, xmp (default) -mt .................... use multi-threading if available
+                           copy from the input to the output if present Valid values: all, none, icc, xmp (default) -loop_compatibility .... use compatibility mode for Chrome version prior to M62 (inclusive) -mt .................... use multi-threading if available

   -version ............... print version number and exit